grafana/grafana/contribute/style-guides/code-comments.md

 ### Indicate partial stability of APIs

+To indicate the partial stability of APIs:

-Add the main stability of the API at the top according to [Main stability of API](#indicate-main-stability-of-apis).
+1. Add the main stability of the API at the top according to [Main stability of API](#indicate-main-stability-of-apis).

-Then override the non-stable parts of the API with the proper release tag.
+1. Override the non-stable parts of the API with the proper release tag.
 This tag should also be placed at the bottom of the comment block.

 **Do:**